 Dr. Myers works in new materialism, post-human rhetorics, and critical, anti-racist pedagogy.
 As a teacher-researcher, his work emphasizes the ways that rhetorical theory informs the content of his classes as well as his pedagogical approaches to the classroom.
-Currently, Dr. Myers is at work on a project exploring the rhetorics of the symbioprotocological at the intersection of the material, the imaginary, and the industrial.
+Currently, Dr. Myers is considering the ways that classrooms interact with communities in physical, intellectual, and cultural dimensions.

 keywords

-community writing, composition pedagogy, composition theory, history of composition, posthuman rhetoric, reflective writing, digital writing, digital pedagogy, writing theory, cultural studies, service learning, community engaged writing, literacy, digital literacy, critical literacy, critical pedagogy, writing ecologies, media studies, critical information literacy, new materialism
+community writing, composition pedagogy, composition theory, posthuman rhetoric, reflective writing, digital writing, digital pedagogy, writing theory, cultural studies, service learning, community engaged writing, literacy, digital literacy, critical literacy, critical pedagogy, writing ecologies, media studies, critical information literacy, new materialism

 WRTG 1150 - First-Year Writing and Rhetoric